tmplab/LJay/README.md

 (Doc in Progress)

 - find 3D rotations matrices and 2 projections, test speed / normal algo with algotest.
-- compute homography for warp with destinations points modifications from mouse.
-- Interactive trapezoidal correction via homography matrices for each laser, stored in settings file.
 - Smaller cpu footprint (compute only when something has changed,...)
 - Tags for automatic laser load/ balancing
 - Texts : multilasers support, more fonts (See setai/composer )
 - New UI and simulator : web, livecode ?

 #